Last updated: 24JAN2021

 Full disclosure: I have an internal WiFi chip on my device, so I haven’t attempted this myself, but I took copious notes when others were sharing their experience!
 Note that this is not a beginner’s guide: it includes soldering.
 If you have any questions or issues with this process, I suggest you post something in the Retro Game Handhelds Discord server (in the #RG351P channel).

 Two essential parts of this build are the WiFi adapter and a soldering kit.
 There are plenty of cheaper WiFi adapters out there (like this one, which I have verified works with the RG351P), but I know for a fact that the TP-Link TL-WN725LN will work with this build, so it’s a safer bet until I hear otherwise.
-Essentially you want to use any USB WiFi adapter that has an mt7601u chip inside.

 The soldering kit will include the solder iron, wire (in red and black strings of wire), and the solder itself (in the clear tube with a blue cap); you will need all three of those elements for this project.